 3. Please call us if you would like to reschedule your appointment at 972 521 3366.

-4. Please note that there is now a community level spread in DFW area.
-Avoid close contact less than 6 feet with other people even when they do not appear to be sick.
+4. Avoid close contact and maintain a distance of at least 6 feet with other people even when they do not appear to be sick.

 5. Patients on allergy shots who have not had any likely exposure to COVID19 virus in the past 2 weeks can come in at this time for shots.
 Patient on allergy shots, please refer to another document under resources tab- pertaining specifically to allergy shot treatment continuation.

 6. We will be screening all patients coming in for routine appointments by phone prior to your appointment to make sure you are not in the at- risk group for COVID -19 at the time of your visit.
 We will do this screening once again upon check in.
 Based on your risk level, your appointment might be rescheduled to another convenient time.
-Most appointments are being converted to tele-visits which is what is being recommended currently to minimize the risk of acquiring and spreading the infection.
+Where necessary appointments can be converted to tele-visits to minimize the risk of acquiring and spreading the infection.
 Please work with us for the safety of everyone.

 7. Visits should be limited to the primary patient only and a caregiver if needed.
 Additional family members should remain at home or in the car to limit their exposure to illness in the clinic.

-8. All patients arriving in the clinic are requested to immediately clean their hands with hand cleanser and encouraged to do so again upon leaving the clinic.
+8. All patients arriving in the clinic are requested to wear masks.
+Patients are also encouraged to wear gloves or immediately clean their hands with hand cleanser and to do so again upon leaving the clinic.

 10. We are wiping down exam rooms after each patient visit.
 We are not encouraging hand shaking.
-Our staff will be wearing masks at all times.
+Our staff will be wearing masks and gloves at all times.